Ray Conditioning: Trading Photo-consistency for Photo-realism in Multi-view Image Generation: Introduction

-Key to our method is the proposed \textbf{\textit{ray conditioning}} mechanism that conditions the image generator on the ray bundle of a camera for explicit viewpoint control.
+Key to our method is the proposed \textbf{\textit{ray conditioning}} mechanism that enables explicit viewpoint control.
 The method is simple.
-Rather than using a 3D model, ray conditioning conditions each pixel in a generated image on a light field prior \cite{Levoy1996LightFields,Gortler1996Lumigraph}, the set of all rays flowing through a scene.
-The spatial inductive bias of ray conditioning enables the image synthesizer to learn multi-view consistency from only single-view posed image collections.
+Rather than using a 3D model, our method conditions each pixel in a generated image on the ray through it---a technique inspired by the light field \cite{Levoy1996LightFields,Gortler1996Lumigraph}.
+The spatial priors of ray conditioning enables the image synthesizer to learn multi-view consistency from only single-view image collections and their estimated poses.
 By choosing a geometry-free approach, we relax the 3D photo-consistency constraints in exchange for increased photo-realism.
 Despite this, our approach still offers competitive identity preservation capability when editing viewpoints.
 Figure~\ref{fig:teaser} represents the quality and control we can achieve with ray conditioning.
-Evaluation on both single-view and multi-view data also shows that our method is a significant improvement in image quality over Light Field Networks (LFNs), another geometry-free image synthesizer~\cite{Sitzmann2021LFNs}, demonstrating the promising potential of this line of research.
+Evaluation on both single-view and multi-view data shows that our method is a significant improvement in image quality over Light Field Networks (LFNs), another geometry-free image synthesizer~\cite{Sitzmann2021LFNs}, demonstrating the promising potential of this line of research.

-In summary, our contributions are as follows. \begin{enumerate}[nosep] \item We propose a simple yet effective geometry-free generative model named ray conditioning for multi-view image generation, and show that it achieves greater photo-realism than geometry-based baselines while maintaining explicit control of viewpoints. \item We demonstrate the superiority of our method in the downstream application of editing real images' viewpoints where photo-realism is favored over photo-consistency. \item Our ray conditioning method is also the first geometry-free \textit{multi-view} image synthesizer that can generate highly realistic images in high resolution ($1024\times1024$) given only single-view posed image collections. \end{enumerate}
+In summary, our contributions are as follows. \begin{enumerate}[nosep] \item We propose a simple yet effective geometry-free generative model named ray conditioning for multi-view image generation, and show that it achieves greater photo-realism than geometry-based baselines while maintaining explicit control of viewpoints. \item We demonstrate the advantages of our method in the downstream application of editing real images' viewpoints where photo-realism is favored over photo-consistency. \item Our ray conditioning method is also the first geometry-free \textit{multi-view} image synthesizer that can generate highly realistic images in high resolution ($1024\times1024$) given only single-view posed image collections. \end{enumerate}